 What is moo goo gai pan?

 This dish literally translates as mushroom and chicken which are the main ingredients for this special Chinese dish.
 It is stir-fried with little oil and lots of vegetables!
 You can tweak this recipe to suit your taste and according to what vegetables are in season.

 - The first step is to prepare the chicken.
 Slice the chicken breast thinly against the grain.
 Then, put the meat in a bowl of whisked egg white and cornstarch.
 Coat the chicken in the mixture then, refrigerate for about 30 minutes.
 This will ensure that the meat remains tender when cooked.

 - Heat up the pan or wok over medium to high heat, and put a tablespoon of oil plus a tablespoon of water.
 Stir fry the vegetables, adding each vegetable two minutes apart.

 - Add in salt and pepper to taste and continue stirring.
-Transfer the vegetables into a plate and set aside.
+Transfer the vegetables to a plate and set them aside.
 Clean up the pan with a paper towel.